claytonNighthawk/proj5-maps/README.md

 `   http://localhost:5000`

 ## Points of Interest
 Project will populate map with points of interest taken from a data file.
-Map will also drop a pin when clicked and tell the user what address that pin was dropped at.
+Map will also drop a pin when clicked and that will say what address that pin was dropped at.